A new method toward the Landau-Ginzburg/Calabi-Yau correspondence via quasi-maps: Moduli of -stable quasi-maps

-In \cite[\S6.1]{MOP}, it was proved that the collection of all such that $\omega_C(\sum p_i)\otimes E^\epsilon$ is ample for any $\epsilon>0$ is bounded.
-Hence there are only a finite number of topological types (i.e. dual graphs of $(C,p_1,\cdots,p_m)$ decorated by the degrees of $L$ restricted to irreducible components).
-For each type, since $0\le r(\bar E')\le r(\bar E)$ and $\bar E'$ is saturated with $E$ invertible, there are only a finite number of possible pairs $(r(\bar E'),\chi(\bar E'))$.
-This certainly implies that there are at most a finite number of walls.\end{proof}
+In \cite[Section 6.1]{MOP}, it was proved that the collection of all such that $\olog_C\otimes L^\epsilon$ is ample for any $\epsilon>0$ is bounded.
+Hence there are only a finite number of topological types (i.e. dual graphs of $C$ decorated by the degrees of $L$ restricted to irreducible components).
+For each type, since $0\le r(\bar L')\le r(\bar L)$ and $\bar L'$ is saturated with $L$ invertible, there are only a finite number of possible pairs $(r(\bar L'),\chi(\bar L'))$.
+This certainly implies that there are at most finitely many walls. \end{proof}

 We are now ready to state the main result of this section.
 Note that for $\delta$-semistable quasi-maps.